EITC-student-kit/itc-kit-linux/README.md

 <img src="http://enos.itcollege.ee/~kkoert/app_launcher_small.png" />

-The program creates a toolbar indicator with the IT college icon where you can access all functionality.
+Running the program creates a toolbar indicator with the IT college icon where you can access all functionality.

 <img src="http://enos.itcollege.ee/~kkoert/All_small.png" />